How to Choose the Best LL.M. Program for You: A Complete Guide

 Summary: Personalizing your list and assessing program features against your goals, resources, and preferences is essential to create a balanced portfolio.

-How Many Programs to Choose?
+How Many LL.M.
+Programs to Choose?

 If you want to be really strategic, you could:

-- Choose several top law schools
+- choose several top law schools

-- Choose several mid-tier programs
+- choose several mid-tier LL.M. programs

-I didn’t follow this strategy myself—not because I was confident (I wasn’t!) but because I wanted to open as many doors as possible and therefore tried my hand only at applying to schools I knew I really wanted.
+I didn’t follow this strategy myself, not because I was confident (I wasn’t!) but because I wanted to open as many doors as possible and therefore tried my hand only at applying to schools I knew I really wanted.

 Important to keep in mind:

-- Life and career paths often take unpredictable turns—and that’s okay.
+- Life and career paths often take unpredictable turns, and that’s okay.

 - Not every choice needs justification.
 You’re allowed to dream and aim high.

 How to Research LL.M.
-Programs to Choose
+Programs

-- start with a high-level Google search
+- start with a high-level Google search; you can also use AI tools like ChatGPT or Claude.

 - study the LL.M. programs' websites

-- check social media and attend information sessions, even for the schools you are not targeting.
+- check their social media and attend information sessions, even for the schools you are not targeting.
 For me, attending the information sessions by Duke Law School and the UC Davis School of Law was extremely helpful.

-- Talk to alumni and current students of your desired LL.M. program.
+- talk to alumni and current students of your desired LL.M. program.

 If you don’t know anyone directly, ask your friends or connections for referrals or find them via LinkedIn and ask them nicely to share their insights and experiences.